radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/running-functional-tests.md

 1. Run:

     ```sh
-        .{workspace}/radius/test/executeCoreRPFunctionalTest.sh
+        .{workspace}/radius/test/executeFunctionalTest.sh
     ```

 When you're running locally with this configuration, the tests will use your locally selected Radius environment and your local copy of `rad`.
-The executeCoreRPFunctionalTest.sh scripts creates the azure resources and exports the values to be used in the functional test and runs:
+The executeFunctionalTest.sh scripts creates the azure resources and exports the values to be used in the functional test and runs:
  ```sh
     make test-functional-shared
  ```